andrasq/node-qmock/Readme.md

 Light-weight test double library for easier testing of dependency injection style code.
 Patterned somewhat after `phpunit`, which looks like `junit` I believe.

-Can stub, spy, and mock classes, objects, and the system timers.
+Can stub, spy, and mock classes, objects, the system timers, and http calls.

-`qmock.getMock(master)` returns a mock object that is instanceof `master`.
-The master can be a class (constructor function) or an existing object.
-The mock is a fully functional object, with some methods possibly stubbed out.

 `qmock` is testing framework agnostic; mocks can be used standalone.
 They are integrated into the [`qnit`](https://npmjs.com/package/qnit) unit test runner.